 Favorite Sports Leagues and Events for US Bettors

-Sports betting is already popular in the United States, but following the repeal of PASPA, it’s only growing and becoming more accepted by the public with each passing year.
-The following leagues and sports are the most heavily wagered on in the US and are ranked in order from most favorite to least, according to recent poll numbers.
+Betting on sports is common in the United States, but since the repeal of PASPA, it has only become more widespread and socially acceptable with each passing year.
+The leagues and sports listed below are the ones most US citizens like to bet on, in order from most popular to least popular:

 NFL/Football